Majors Baseball Playing Rules

 .3 A batter shall not “swing away” after showing bunt.
 Penalty: Batter shall be called out.

-.4 A batter is permitted to only use a “Little League” stamped approved bat.
+.4 A batter is permitted to only use a “USA Baseball” stamped approved bat.

 .5 Throwing of bat while at bat.
 Penalty: First incident a warning will be given to that team.
 Second incident the batter having thrown the bat will be called out.

 .6 One on-deck batter may warm up in the designated on-deck area.
 All other players on the team batting must remain inside the dugout.
 On deck batter must wear a helmet.